 The main point of this chapter is to introduce the metaphor that ties all the business problems together: Identifying assets in lower valued uses, and then figuring out how to profitably move them to higher valued uses.
 Get them thinking about how to use this metaphor to help identify problems (which assets are in lower valued uses) as well as how to solve them (how do we profitably move them to a higher valued use?).

-I open this class by asking students how wealth is created (by moving assets to higher valued uses).
+Open this class by asking students how wealth is created (by moving assets to higher valued uses).
 If the student answers correctly, ask the respondent what they mean by “value” (ability to pay).
 If you get another correct answer, confront the student by asking “do you mean that a poor student, growing up in poverty, does NOT value education?”
 (Yes, that is correct.).
 With executive MBA’s, you might want to ask students how they, or their company, create wealth.
 Relate it back to moving assets to higher valued uses.

 The “one lesson of business” is to find assets in lower valued uses and find a way to profitably move them to a higher valued use.
 Alternatively, the lesson can be rephrased as seeking out unconsummated wealth creating transactions and finding ways to profitably consummate them.
 This theme will tie all the book chapters together.